herbertwells/Volcano/README.md

 - **Temperature Control**: Set the heater temperature between 40°C and 230°C with 1°C precision.
 - **Pump Control**: Turn the pump **ON** or **OFF** to start or stop air circulation.
+- **Heat Control**: Turn the heater **ON** or **OFF**.
+- **Vibration Control**: Enable or disable the vibration feature.
+- **LED Brightness Control**: Adjust the LED brightness between 0% and 100%.
+- **Auto Shutoff Control**: Enable/disable auto shutoff and set the shutoff duration.
 - **Real-Time Temperature Monitoring**: Monitor the current heater temperature in real-time.
 - **Bluetooth Status**: View the current Bluetooth connection status (Connected, Disconnected, etc.).
+- **Firmware and Serial Information**: Access BLE firmware version, device firmware version, and serial number.
+- **Operational Hours Monitoring**: Track hours and minutes of operation.
-- **Full Automation Support**: Automate heat, pump, and temperature settings using Home Assistant scripts or automations.
+- **Full Automation Support**: Automate heat, pump, vibration, LED brightness, and auto shutoff settings using Home Assistant scripts or automations.
-- **User-Friendly Services**: Use built-in Home Assistant services to control the vaporizer.
+- **User-Friendly Services**: Use built-in Home Assistant services to control various aspects of the vaporizer.

 ---